Hakim-Latroch/Photo-Manager-template/README.md

 ### Front-End

 1. **HTML and CSS**:
-    - Modify the `index.html` and `styles.css` files to change the layout and styling of the interface.
+    - Modify the `public/index.html` and `public/assets/css/styles.css` files to change the layout and styling of the interface.

 2. **JavaScript**:
-    - Update the JavaScript code in `scripts.js` to add new features or modify existing ones.
+    - Update the JavaScript code in `public/assets/js/scripts.js` to add new features or modify existing ones.

 ### Back-End

 1. **PHP**:
     - The PHP code handling file operations is located in `server.php`.
 You can extend or modify the functions to suit your needs.